danielgatis/dramatiq-postgres/docs/why.rst

 application usage and workflow.

-Overall, Postgres as a broker seems fair for simple application with low message rate and a dedicated Postgres cluster.
+Overall, Postgres as a broker seems fair for simple application with low message rate, few queues and a dedicated Postgres cluster.